 Voters are allowed to bring the sealed forms and ballots themselves.
 The ballots are collected in a container with the proper signature in the security area of the Consular Section.
 The envelopes will be identified as voting materials.
 They will be sent through diplomatic pouch.
 Approximate delivery time to the United States is two weeks.
-Voting assistance hours are Monday and Wednesday from 2:00 to 4:00 pm and Friday from 9:00 to 11:00 am.
+Voting assistance hours are on Mondays from 13:30 to 16:00 and Fridays from 9:30-12:00.

 If it is more convenient for you, you can also return your FPCA or ballot to your local election officials via international mail or professional courier service at your own expense.

 Learn more at the Federal Voting Assistance Program’s (FVAP) website http://www.fvap.gov/.
 If you have any questions about registering to vote overseas, please contact the ChisinauVoting Assistance Officer at the Consular Section contact phone number +373 22-408-300 or at VoteChisinau@state.gov .